SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step6-Testing-the-Application/README.md

 Congratulations - You have updated the supplier confirmations to SAP S/4HANA system successfully.

-### Scenario 2 - Query Un-fulfilled Purchase Orders
+### Scenario 2 - Query Unfulfilled Purchase Orders

 1. Query the purchase order details by entering the number in the Supplier Collaboration BOT.